 Lead Independent Director.
-Dale Blanchfield has served as the Company's Lead Independent Director since October 2012.
+Dale Blanchfield has served as the Company's Lead Independent Director since October 2012 but will be retiring from the Board as of the Annual Meeting of Shareholders to be held virtually on July 22, 2025.
 Pursuant to the Company's Corporate Governance Guidelines, as amended, the independent directors of the Board will annually elect by majority vote a Lead Independent Director, who may be removed or replaced at any time with or without cause by a majority of the independent directors.
-The Lead Independent Director has the authority to call meetings of the non-management directors or the independent directors; develops agendas for meetings of the non-management directors or independent directors in consultation with the Chairman and Chief Executive Officer; presides at all meetings of the non-management directors or independent directors; provides input on the agenda for meetings of the Board; leads the independent directors in the annual evaluation of the performance of the Chief Executive Officer and communicates that evaluation to the Chief Executive Officer; consults with the Chairman on other mattersthat are pertinent to the Board and the Company; and has such other powers and responsibilities as requested by the Board.
+The Lead Independent Director has the authority to call meetings of the non-management directors or the independent directors; develops agendas for meetings of the non-management directors or independent directors or independent directors; provides input on the agenda for meetings of the Board; leads the independent directors in the annual evaluation of the performance of the Chief Executive Officer and communicates that evaluation to the Chief Executive Officer; consults with the Chairman on other matters that are pertinent to the Board and the Company; and has such other powers and responsibilities as requested by the Board.